ahd3r/webpack_starterpack/README.md

 # webpack_starterpack
 For start use it you need first of all to download all dependencies, by comand in cmd "npm install".
 Then create all file for your project in src, and after all edit webpack_config to your file.
 If you want you also could to remove README.md file.

+Take away style-loader, because you accept this style when link it to html file in plugin